AlainMoretti/cli-wrapper/README.md

 ## Remote devices you can log into
 Any piece of equipment offering a decent command line interface.
 Note that the expected prompt from the remote device is a regular expression that you can change.
-Then the way you interact, either manually or automatically, with the remote device is all yours.
+Then the way you interact with the remote device, either manually or automatically, is all yours.

 ## Known problems
 >- pycrypto install through pip usually works well but there used to be a bug, the workaround is to install pycrypto from source : https://www.dlitz.net/software/pycrypto/